joshuaacano/sass-parcel-starter/README.md

 # Sass and Parcel 2 Starter

-Parcel 2 is currently in beta, for more information check out [Parcel's documentation](https://v2.parceljs.org/)
+Parcel 2 is currently in beta, for more information please check out [Parcel's documentation](https://v2.parceljs.org/)

 ## How to use